Learn how to remove contact lenses quickly and easily.

 Next gently pull down the lower eye lid to make sure the soft contact lens is freely sitting on the lens, then gently pinch the plastic lens between the thumb and forefinger, pulling it away from the eyeball as you do so.

-If it doesn't lift away freely, you may not be making enough contact with your fingers and the lens so try again.
+If the soft lens doesn't lift away freely, you may not be making enough contact with your fingers and the lens so try again.

 Once off the eyeball, clean the lens if required and pop it into its overnight storage case filled with clean contact lens solution.
 Then repeat with the other eye.